Assessment Principles and Framework

 We believe that all pupils should have the very best education we can provide so that they are empowered to learn and achieve.
 High quality assessment is at the heart of the curriculum and pedagogy in our schools.
 Assessment is a vital element of the learning process because it enables teachers to check whether pupils understand and remember the content they have been taught.

-We have set out a Trust framework that aligns the work of the schools and ensures a consistent approach to providing accurate and robust assessments of all pupils.
+We have set out Trust Assessment Principles and Framework that aligns the work of the schools and ensures a consistent approach to providing accurate and robust assessments of all pupils.
+What follows is a high-level summary of the Principles.
+More detail can be found in our Trust ‘Assessment Principles and Framework’ document, available on request by contacting us.

 Formative assessment is at the heart of high-quality responsive teaching in all of our schools across the Trust and as such is core feature of the Trust Teaching & Learning Model.
 Whilst formative assessment can take many forms and the specific techniques utilised may vary from school to school, there is shared understanding and common principles which underpin it.